 All accounts must be registered with a valid personal email address that you access regularly so that moderation emails can be sent to you.
 Accounts registered with someone else’s email address, or with temporary email addresses may be closed without notice.
 We may require users to re-validate their account if we believe they have been using an invalid email address.

-We advise that you never reveal any personal information about yourself or anyone else (for example: telephone number, postal address, home address or email address or any other details that would allow you to be personally identified) in any European Medical Group Ltd community.
+We advise that you never reveal any personal information about yourself or anyone else (for example: telephone number, postal address, home address or email address or any other details that would allow you to be personally identified) in any European Medical Group Ltd trading as EMJ community.

 (iv) Legal Requirements: